Information for Interpreters

 Many new interpreters do not have all of these qualifications necessary for court interpreting.
 However, these skills can be improved over time through observation, study, and practice.

-Step 1: Complete the Alaska Court System’s Interpreter Orientation Program (online) and other required training.
+Step 1: Complete the Alaska Court System’s Orientation Program (online) and an ALTA Oral Proficiency Inventory (OPI) Listening and Speaking Test scheduled by the Alaska Court System.

 To pass the oral exam, interpreters must have a mastery of English and the other language at the level of a native speaker, and have a thorough understanding of legal concepts in both of the languages.
 In addition, interpreters must be extremely proficient in doing sight, consecutive, and simultaneous interpreting, and be able to convey messages accurately, completely and quickly.